 Flowering and Fragrance

-Light & Temperature
+Light and Temperature

-It succeeds in tropical, subtropical and temperate climes where it’s usually warm and humid.
+It succeeds in tropical, subtropical, and temperate climes where it’s usually warm and humid.

-Watering and Feeding
+Water and Feeding

-Soil & Transplanting
+Rangoon Creeper Plant Soil & Transplanting

 This non-fussy grower can tolerate and thrive in most soils.